nss-dev/nss/readme.md

 Note that you might have to add `nss.local` to `/etc/hosts` if it's not there.
 The entry should look something like `127.0.0.1 nss.local nss`.

-If you get name resolution errors, try to ensure that you are using an IPv4 address; IPv6 is the default on many systems for the loopback device which doesn't work.

 ### Running tests

 **Runnning all tests will take a while!**